bhoggard/twitter_search_photos/README.md

     # look for photos with #art in tweet
     response = TwitterSearchPhotos.search('#art')

-    # get ID we can use when we request again only get new ones
+    # get ID we can use when we search again to only get new ones
     max_id = response.max_id

     # get list of results